ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part4_FilesEtc.md

 GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGCGGGGGGGGGGGGGGGGGGFFGGGGFGGGGGGGGGGGGGEGFGGGGGGGGGGGGGGGGGGGGGGGGGGGFGGGGGGGGEGGFGGGGGGGI"IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII""IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII2IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII$AIIGGGGFDGGGGCFGFFGGGGGFFDGFCGGGGFFFGGGGFE,GGGGGGGFEFGFEGGECGGGDGGGGGFFAGGDGGGFGGGGGGGGGFCGGF7GGGGGGGGFF?GGGGGFGGFGGGGGGGGGGGGGGFFEGGGDGGGGGGGGGGGGGGGGGGGGGF
 ```

 If we try to open this file like we did with the previous file we will get incomprehensible garbage.
 In order to read the file properly, we need to uncompress it.
-The Python gzip module allows us to do this, but otherwise works like the normal file handle.
+The Python [gzip](https://docs.python.org/3/library/gzip.html) module allows us to do this, but otherwise works like the normal file handle.
+Note that we open the file in "rt", or read-text mode.

+**run in python >>>**
 ```python
 import gzip